Thurstonland and Farnley Tyas Urban District

 Thurstonland and Farnley Tyas was an urban district in the West Riding of Yorkshire from 1925 to 1938.

 It was created in 1925 by the merger of the Thurstonland and Farnley Tyas urban districts (both created in 1894).
-In 1938 it was itself abolished, under a County Review Order, with most going to Kirkburton urban district, and part to Holmfirth Urban District.
-The area now forms part of the Kirklees metropolitan borough in West Yorkshire.
+On 1 April 1938 it was abolished, under a County Review Order, with most going to Kirkburton urban district, and part to Holmfirth Urban District.
+In 1931 the district had a population of 3,981.
+The area is now part of the Kirklees metropolitan borough in West Yorkshire.